Better for Animals

 Organic chickens are much more than free-range –

-- They live in smaller flocks – eight times smaller than in free-range systems – this is because the health of individual birds can be much more easily managed within a smaller flock.
+- They live in smaller flocks – more than five times smaller than permitted in free-range systems – this is because the health of individual birds can be much more easily managed within a smaller flock.

 - Organic poultry must have continuous and easy daytime access to a diverse outdoor range – farmers must provide more pop holes from the hen-house than free-range farms do too, to encourage them to explore the range.

 - Chickens must not have their beaks trimmed.
 In non-organic systems, this is often done to prevent feather pecking, which arises as a symptom of stress from overcrowding.

 - Chickens must be given plenty of opportunities to express their natural behaviours, such as foraging, dust bathing and pecking at insects on a natural range.

 - Organic standards encourage poultry breeds that are slower growing, and more robust – organic poultry chickens live twice as long as most intensively farmed chickens bred for meat.

 Unlike many other farming systems, organic cows spend much of their lives outdoors where they can graze naturally on a diet of grass and clover.

 - By law, cows must be at pasture whenever conditions allow, over 200 days on average – ‘Zero-grazing’, where cows are kept indoors and fed cut grass or other feeds like soya, is banned under organic standards.